-Travellers from China will need a negative test to enter UK, ministers to announce
+Covid: Travellers from China will need negative test to enter UK in government U-turn

-Covid: People travelling from China will need a negative test to enter UK, ministers to announce
+Covid: Travellers from China to need negative test to enter UK in government U-turn

-France also imposes restrictions as cases soar in Beijing
+France and Spain also imposes restrictions as cases soar in Beijing

-The UK government is expected to announce that people arriving from China will need a negative Covid-19 test before travelling, PA news agency understands.
+Travellers from China are set to need a negative Covid test to enter the UK as part of a major government U-turn.

+The move comes after criticism from Tory MPs who have called for a more robust response from the government after the lifting of restrictions in China prompted a wave of new infections.

-It comes as ministers on Thursday said they were reviewing whether to require travellers from China to take Covid tests – 24 hours after saying they had no plans to introduce mandatory checks – but were not taking direct action.
+UK ministers said on Thursday that they were reviewing whether to require travellers from China to take Covid tests – 24 hours after saying they had no plans to introduce mandatory checks.

-Several countries, including the US, India, Italy, South Korea and Taiwan, have responded by requiring visitors from China to be tested for the virus after the lifting of restrictions caused a wave of infections.
+The rule change, though not yet formally announced, would follow action by several countries, including the US, India, Italy, South Korea and Taiwan, who require visitors from China to be tested for the virus.

-On Friday, Spain and France also announced requirements of negative tests prior to departure for passengers travelling from China.
+On Friday, Spain and France also announced requirements for negative tests prior to departure for passengers travelling from China.

-Some Tory MPs had called for a more robust response from the government, even as the chairman of the Joint Committee on Vaccination and Immunisation, Professor Andrew Pollard, said the imposition of travel restrictions was unlikely to stop variants reaching the UK.

-It is understood that the government has moved to align with the US, in part due to concerns about the lack of reliable Covid-19 data from China.

-Sir Andrew said on Friday morning: “Trying to ban a virus by adjusting what we do with travel has already been shown not to work very well.
-We have seen that with the bans on travel from various countries during the pandemic.”

-He told the BBC Radio 4 Today programme: “The important thing is that we have surveillance that when a virus is spreading within our population here in the UK or Europe we are able to pick that up and predict what might happen with the health systems and particularly the more vulnerable in the population.”

-Prime minister reportedly Rishi Sunak weighed in to take the step for restrictions on travellers from China, according to The Times and The Telegraph.
+Prime minister Rishi Sunak is reported to have stepped in himself to increase restrictions on travellers from China, according to The Times and The Telegraph.

-Meanwhile, Tobias Ellwood, the chair of the Commons defence select committee, told LBC that the government should have already convened a Cobra emergency meeting.
+It comes after Tobias Ellwood, chair of the Commons defence select committee, told LBC that the government should already have convened a Cobra emergency meeting to look at the issue.

 He said: “We should be taking our own precautionary measures … we do not know what variants of Covid have developed in China in the three years of their lockdown.